richardschilhavy/PolicyService/README.md

 - Commit the initial project setup, and subsequent enhancements to a GitHub repository, with public view access
 - Feel free to make any notes of assumptions as needed

+## Assumptions

+- Policy numbers are pre-existing and therefore not auto-generated, generated programmatically on front-end on policy creation
+- JSON is the standard format for object representation
+- Most validation is performed on the front end.
+Added example to showcase input validation into API

 ## Tasks

 ### Policy Model